Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Conclusion

 \section{Conclusion}

-In this paper we have explored the extent to which dictionary learning can be used to extract biologically-meaningful concepts from microscopy foundation models.
-The results are encouraging: with the right approach, we were able to extract sparse features that are associated with distinct and biologically-interpretable morphological traits.
-That said, these sparse features are clearly incomplete: we see significant drops in their linear-probing performance on tasks that involve more subtle changes in morphology.
-It is not clear to what extent this is a limitation of our current dictionary learning techniques, the scale of our models, or whether these more subtle changes are simply not represented linearly in embedding space.
-Nonetheless, it is clear that the choice of dictionary learning algorithm matters to extract meaningful features.
+In this paper, we have explored the extent to which dictionary learning (DL) can be used to extract biologically meaningful concepts from microscopy foundation models.
+The results are encouraging: with the right approach, we were able to extract sparse features associated with distinct and biologically-interpretable morphological traits.
+That said, these sparse features are clearly incomplete: their linear probing performance significantly drops on tasks that involve more subtle changes in cell morphology.
+It is not clear to what extent this limitation stems from our current DL techniques, the scale of our models, or whether these more subtle changes are simply not represented linearly in embedding space.
+Nonetheless, it is evident that the choice of the DL algorithm matters to extract meaningful features.

-We also proposed a new dictionary learning algorithm, Iterative Codebook Feature Learning~(ICFL), and the use of PCA whitening on a control dataset as a form of weak supervision for the feature extraction.
+We also proposed a new DL algorithm, Iterative Codebook Feature Learning~(ICFL), and the use of PCA whitening on a control dataset as a form of weak supervision for the feature extraction.
 In our experiments, we found that both ICFL and PCA significantly improve the selectivity of extracted features, compared to TopK sparse autoencoders.
-We hope that future work further explores the use of dictionary learning for scientific discovery, as well as the use of ICFL for other modalities like text.
+We hope that future work further explores the use of DL and other mechanistic interpretability techniques for scientific discovery, and the use of ICFL for other modalities like text.